SECUREA1/CHAINES.IO-CHAT/README.md

 - `HOLOGHOST_VENDING_API_KEY` – Optional bearer token sent as the
   `Authorization` header.

-When the vending URL is unset the server operates in simulation mode.
+When the vending URL is unset the server operates in simulation mode unless a direct Cardano vending configuration is provided.
 Transfers are recorded locally and surfaced to the UI but no blockchain calls are made.

+### Direct on-chain vending

+You can vend Hologhost tokens straight from a custodial wallet without relying on an external HTTPS vending API.
+Provide the following environment variables to enable live transfers:

+- `BLOCKFROST_PROJECT_ID` – Blockfrost project ID for the selected network.
+- `CARDANO_NETWORK` – Network name (`Mainnet`, `Preprod`, or `Preview`).
+Defaults to `Mainnet`.
+- `HOLOGHOST_VENDING_PAYMENT_SKEY` – Payment signing key (CBOR hex or bech32
+  string) that controls the vending wallet.
+Provide an enterprise payment key derived for the vending address.
+- `HOLOGHOST_VENDING_MIN_ADA` – Optional lovelace value to include with each transfer (defaults to `2000000`).
+- `HOLOGHOST_VENDING_AWAIT_CONFIRMATION` – Set to `true` to wait for chain confirmation before responding.

+With these variables configured the server crafts and submits transactions using `lucid-cardano`, ensuring the requested policy ID and asset name are delivered directly to the requesting wallet address.

 The client exposes `GhostWallet.grantGhostToken()` and `GhostWallet.refreshGhostTokenCount()` helpers for integrating custom UI flows.